Accurately Tracking Call Center KPIs to Increase Performance

 “Top centers track contact quality as a high-level, center-wide metric, as well as an individual agent performance measure,” says ICMI.
 This is where training and reinforcement of soft skills come into play.
 Here are some of ICMI’s top quality criteria, directly from the source:

 At GCS, we know that using the right metrics in the right way will deliver consistent and impressive results.
-To that end, we’ve developed a brand new 10-Point Contact Center Improvement Tool to help you identify the most meaningful areas of improvement for your center.
-Not ideas for any center or every center – your center.
+We’ve developed a brand new 10-Point Call Center Improvement Tool to help you identify the most meaningful areas of improvement for your center.
+Not ideas for any center or every center – ideas for your center.
 That’s something that out-of-the-box or bolt-on improvement solutions can’t do.

 The same thing goes for generic advice on which Call Center KPIs to measure; tracking every single indicator will give you plenty of data to analyze, whether or not it applies to your specific goals.
 Our methodology puts a spotlight on the weaknesses and inefficiencies in your processes.
 We are process-centric because it works.

 Great processes will transform your out-of-shape center and deliver consistent performance at the lowest cost.
 Our 10 Point Improvement Tool will form a foundation for excellence in your contact center, and you can start working with it right now.

 Are you ready to reshape your center’s processes and reap lasting, measurable benefits?
 Let GCS show you how.